-- · Keytruda is given through your vein via an intravenous (IV) line.
-The treatment takes 30 minutes - · Usually, treatments are given every 3 weeks - · Your oncologist will decide how many treatments you need - · You will need to have blood tests before, during, and after treatment - It is important to keep appointments with your oncology team to receive your treatment.
+- · You will need to have blood tests before, during, and after treatment - It is important to keep appointments with your oncology team to receive your treatment.
 If you miss an appointment, call as soon as possible to reschedule and to receive instructions about what to do

 Problems you may have while receiving the medications through the IV line: Some people may have a bad reaction to the IV treatment itself.
-Tell your healthcare team member immediately if you have any of these symptoms during a treatment session:
+Tell your oncology team member immediately if you have any of these symptoms during a treatment session:

-- Chills or shakingItching or rash
+- Chills or shaking

+Itching or rash

-- Difficulty breathing
+- · Difficulty breathing

 - Feeling like you are going to pass out

 - Flushing (turning red)

 - DizzinessFever or feeling hot

-- Common side effects of Keytruda: Even minor side effects could be serious and you should report them all to your oncologist's office.
+- Common side effects of Keytruda: Even minor side effects could be serious and you should report them all to your oncology team.
 The most common side effects of taking Keytruda are:

 - Feeling tired

-Itchy skin
+- Itchy skin

-· Lack of appetite
+- · Lack of appetite

+- Rash

+- Fever

+- Cough